elizabethharasymiw/darker-dungeon/README.md

 # Darker Dungeon
-A text only a dungeon game.
+A text only dungeon crawler game.
 Can you escape?

 ## How to play
 - Download Java JDK